SAMMISolutions/docs/doc_posts/_integrations/youtube.md

 #### Privacy Policy

-SAMMI and its developer take your privacy very seriously.
-Any information you provide to us during the [Authorization process](https://sammi.solutions/docs/integrations/youtube/auth) will be only used to generate your YouTube Live credentials via our secure AWS API acting as a middleman to access the integration.\
+SAMMI and its developer prioritize your privacy and treat all personal data with utmost care.
+Any information you provide to us during the [Authorization process](https://sammi.solutions/docs/integrations/youtube/auth) is exclusively used to generate your YouTube Live credentials via our secure AWS API.
+This API acts as an intermediary to access the YouTube API services.

-SAMMI does not store or share your YouTube Live credentials.
-Your credentials are only ever stored locally on your computer in SAMMI in order to use the integration.\
+Please note that SAMMI does not store or share your YouTube Live credentials.
+Your credentials are only ever stored locally on your computer, allowing SAMMI to use the integration.
+Additionally, any other information regarding your YouTube account is only ever accessed and stored locally on your computer.

-Any other information regarding your YouTube account is only ever accesssed and stored locally on your computer.
-Accessing any data via YouTube API is done via Bridge, which is a local HTML file that relays the data via a local websocket connection to SAMMI, which also only ever runs locally.\
+Accessing any data via YouTube API services is performed using Bridge, a local HTML file that relays the data via a local websocket connection to SAMMI.
+For your awareness, SAMMI only operates locally on your computer.

-Please see [Google Privacy Policy](https://policies.google.com/privacy), which services SAMMI uses.
+We would also like to explicitly note that SAMMI uses YouTube API Services as a part of its functionality.
+For more information about how YouTube manages and protects your data, please see [Google Privacy Policy](https://policies.google.com/privacy), as it governs the use of YouTube API Services.

+Please be assured that we are committed to ensuring the privacy and security of your data at all times.